Edit

 A postdoc position is a critical step in the classical academic career path, and an effective job search requires significant time.
 Ideally, you should start planning 12-18 months in advance, with the exact timeline depending on the funding situation.
 To increase your chances of landing your desired postdoc position, we encourage to be proactive:

-• identifying a research project that genuinely excites you, reflecting about which group leaders/lab environments you work best with, identifying the skills you want to develop, and choosing a location where you would be happy living.
+• identify research areas that genuinely excite you, reflect on the supervision styles and lab environments that suit you, consider the skills you want to develop, and think about the locations where you would be happy living.

-• researching labs that are a good fit and subscribing to any relevant job mailing lists for your research field.
+• search for labs that are a good fit and subscribe to any relevant job mailing lists for your research field.

-• identifying independent postdoctoral fellowships that you are eligible to apply for.
+• identify independent postdoctoral fellowships that you are eligible to apply for.

-• reaching out to group leaders with unsolicited applications to explore opportunities to join their lab.
+• decide on a timeline for reaching out to group leaders with unsolicited applications and for applying to advertised positions.

 Group leader job search

-For group leader/Principal investigator (PI) positions, it is crucial to understand how the academic track varies across different countries and come up with a tailored strategy before applying.
-When to start applying for positions is a complex topic with many factors coming into play, including status of your postdoc work, career stage, track record of research outputs, future research plans, and field, among others.
+For group leader/principal investigator (PI) positions, it is helpful to understand how the academic track varies across different countries and come up with a tailored strategy before applying.
+Deciding when to start applying depends on several factors, including the status of your postdoc work, career stage, track record of research outputs, future research plans, and field.
 To facilitate your job search and the future application process, we encourage you to consider the following actions during your postdoc:

 • making a list of potential institutions where your research fits.